 - Feeling confused.

 - Mood changes.

 - Change in eyesight.

 - Not able to pass urine.

 - Nipple discharge.

 - A very bad and sometimes deadly health problem called neuroleptic malignant syndrome (NMS) may happen.
 Call your doctor right away if you have any fever, muscle cramps or stiffness, dizziness, very bad headache, confusion, change in thinking, fast heartbeat, heartbeat that does not feel normal, or are sweating a lot.

 - Some people who take this medicine may get a very bad muscle problem called tardive dyskinesia.
-The risk may be greater in older adults, mainly women.
-The chance that this will happen or that it will never go away is greater in people who take prochlorperazine injection in higher doses or for a long time.
+This muscle problem may not go away even if prochlorperazine injection is stopped.
+Sometimes, signs may lessen or go away over time after this medicine is stopped.
+The risk of tardive dyskinesia may be greater in people with diabetes and in older adults, especially older women.
+The risk is also greater the longer you take prochlorperazine injection or with higher doses.
 Muscle problems may also occur after short-term use with low doses.
 Call your doctor right away if you have trouble controlling body movements or if you have muscle problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.

 What are some other side effects of Prochlorperazine Injection?